btalayeminaei/blog/scalable-go-service/index.md

 ## Importance of Communication

-As these vendor services grow, the teams has had some discussions around how much we should stick to the worker model as we add features.
+As these vendor services grow, the team has had discussions around how much we should stick to the worker model as we add features.
 The debate usually revolves around whether another worker or pool of workers is required to add small features, which would normally be implemented as helper functions.
 For example, a recent feature we added was the ability to log all interactions with the vendors' APIs to S3.
 This feature was initially implemented with a simple helper function that would take a JSON object and log it in our S3 bucket.
 To ensure that the request to S3 did not block the regular flow, we called the helper function in a `goroutine`.

 This solution was not consistent with the rest of the system.
 Conceptually we had added a component that could execute independently but effectively